 More information about our research programs, centers and projects is available on our website.

 You'll need to meet the admissions requirements for the Toulouse Graduate School® outlined at tgs.unt.edu/future-students.
 In addition, you'll need to meet the following program requirements:

 This option requires 24 credit hours of approved course work, including six hours that may be taken in other departments, and a thesis of six credit hours.
 A minimum of 18 credit hours in philosophy is required.
 An oral exam is scheduled after completing the thesis.

 This option requires 36 credit hours with at least 21 credit hours within the Department of Philosophy and Religion.
 An additional nine credit hours will be in a minor field outside the department.
 Another six credit hours may be used to complete further philosophical specialization or further study in supporting fields or internship opportunities that enhance the practice of philosophy.

 Students will take a written comprehensive exam in the history of philosophy following completion of course work.

 You must complete a minimum of 42 credit hours beyond a master's degree in conjunction with the graduate school degree requirements, or 72 credit hours if you only have a bachelor's degree.
 Up to 15 hours may be taken outside of the department.
 Department course requirements include environmental philosophy and the history of philosophy.
 Students will take written qualifying exams in the history of philosophy following completion of course work, and also write a doctoral dissertation and give a brief public presentation followed by a public oral defense of the work.

-Detailed information about degree requirements is available at our website.
+Detailed information about degree requirements is available at the Philosophy and Religion website.